-You can also visit the islands on your own conveniently and easily using the vaporetti.
 Line nos.
-12, 13, 14, 41, and 42 make the journey to Murano from Fondamente Nove (on the north side of Castello), and line no. 12 continues on to Burano and Torcello.
+4.1 and 4.2 make the journey to Murano from Fondamente Nove (on the north side of Castello).
+For Murano, Burano, and Torcello, Line no. 12 departs Fondamente Nove every 30 minutes; for Torcello change to the shuttle boat (Line 9) that runs from Burano, timed to match the arrivals from Venice.
 The islands are small and easy to navigate, but check the schedule for the next island-to-island departure (usually hourly) and your return so that you don’t spend most of your day waiting for connections.

-Murano also has two worthy churches: San Pietro Martire, with its altarpieces by Tintoretto, Veronese, and Giovanni Bellini, and the ancient Santa Maria e Donato, with an intricate Byzantine exterior apse and a 6th-century pulpit and columns inside resting on a fantastic 12th-century inlaid floor.
+Murano is also graced by two worthy churches (both free admission): the largely 15th-century San Pietro Martire ★ (Mon–Sat 9am–5:30pm, Sun noon–5:30pm), with its paintings by Veronese and Giovanni Bellini, and the ancient Santa Maria e Donato ★ (Mon–Sat 9am–6pm, Sun 12:30–6pm), with its intricate Byzantine exterior apse, 6th-century pulpit, stunning mosaic of Mary over the altar, and a fantastic 12th-century inland floor.

-Lace is the claim to fame of tiny, colorful Burano, a craft kept alive for centuries by the wives of fishermen waiting for their husbands to return from sea.
-It’s still worth a trip if you have time to stroll the island's back streets, whose canals are lined with the brightly colored simple homes of the buranesi fisherman.
+Lace is the claim to fame of tiny, historic Burano, a craft kept alive for centuries by the wives of fishermen waiting for their husbands to return from the sea.
+Sadly, most of the lace sold on the island these days is made by machine elsewhere.
+It’s still worth a trip if you have time to stroll the back streets of the island, whose canals are lined with the brightly colored, simple homes of the Buranesi fishermen—it’s quite unlike anything in Venice or Murano.
 The local government continues its attempt to keep its centuries-old lace legacy alive with subsidized classes.

-Visit the Museo del Merletto (Museum of Lace Making), 187 Piazza Galuppi (tel.
-041-730-034), to understand why something so exquisite should not be left to fade into extinction.
-It’s open Tuesday to Sunday 10am to 6pm (to 5:30pm Nov–Mar), and admission is 5€ adults and 3.50€ children 6 to 14 and students under 30, or free with the cumulative Museum Pass and children 5 and under.
+Visit the Museo del Merletto (Museum of Lace Making) ★, Piazza Galuppi 187 (www.museomerletto.visitmuve.it; tel.
+041/730034), to understand why something so exquisite should not be left to fade into extinction.
+It’s open Tuesday to Sunday 10am to 6pm (Nov–Mar to 5pm), and admission is 5€ adults, 3.50€ children 6 to 14 and students 25 and under.

-Nearby Torcello is perhaps the most charming of the islands.
-It was the first of the lagoon islands to be called home by the mainland population fleeing Atilla and his Huns (from here they eventually moved to join the growing area around what is now Rialto Bridge), but today it consists of little more than one long canal leading from the vaporetto landing past sad-sack vineyards to a clump of buildings at its center.
+Torcello is perhaps the most charming of the islands, though today it consists of little more than one long canal leading from the vaporetto landing to a clump of buildings at its center.

-Peaceful Torcello is uninhabited except for a handful of families and is a favorite picnic spot (you'll have to bring the food from Venice -- there are no stores on the island and only one bar/trattoria and one rather expensive restaurant, the Cipriani, of Hemingway fame).
-Once the tour groups have left, it offers a very special moment of solitude and escape when St. Mark's bottleneck becomes oppressive.
+Peaceful Torcello is uninhabited except for a handful of families (plus a population of feral cats), and is a favorite picnic spot.
+You’ll have to bring food in from Venice—there are no stores on the island and only a handful of bars/trattorias plus one fabulous destination restaurant, Locanda Cipriani ★★★ (Wed–Mon noon–3pm and 7–9pm; closed Jan to mid-Feb; www.locandacipriani.com), of Hemingway fame, which opened in 1935 and is definitely worth a splurge.
+Once the tour groups have left, the island offers a very special moment of solitude and escape.

-Although a convenient 15-minute vaporetto ride away from San Marco, Venice’s Lido beaches are not much to write home about.
-The Adriatic waters have had pollution problems in recent years, and for bathing and sun-worshipping there are much nicer beaches nearby -- in Jesolo, to the north, for example.
-But the parade of wealthy Italian and foreign tourists (plus a good number of Venetian families with children) who frequent this litorale (coastal area) throughout summer is an interesting sight indeed, though you'll find many of them at the elitist beaches affiliated with such deluxe hotels as the legendary Excelsior and the Des Bains.
+Although a convenient 15-minute vaporetto ride away from San Marco, Venice’s Lido beaches are not much to write home about and certainly no longer a chic destination.
+For bathing and sun-worshipping there are much better beaches nearby—in Jesolo, to the north, for example.
+But the parade of wealthy Italian and foreign tourists (plus a good number of Venetian families) who still frequent this coastal area is an interesting sight indeed.